Hypertrophy as defined by the English dictionary is: “the enlargement of an organ or tissue from the increase in size of its cells”.

 - What is the difference between hypertrophy vs. hyperplasia?

-So if you’re stuck at a plateau, or maybe you are simply having trouble building the muscle and strength that you would like, then this article is for you.
+So if you’re stuck at a plateau, or are simply having trouble building enough muscle size and strength, then this article is for you.

-By the end of it you’ll understand the science behind muscle growth and how to leverage a hypertrophy training programme to make the type of gains that you want.
+By the end of it you’ll understand the mechanisms behind adaptation, and how to leverage a hypertrophy training programme to stimulate maximum muscle growth.

 What is muscle hypertrophy?